Tim Houston: Natural resource development

 In early 2025, Houston issued a memo to his caucus outlining his version for economic development in the province, with a focus on natural resource development.
 This was followed by months later with legislation to lift a ban on hydraulic fracturing and uranium mining in Nova Scotia.

 Houston debuted "Wind West" in response to Prime Minister Mark Carney’s commitment to make Canada an "energy superpower".
 The project would see enough turbines to generate 40 gigawatts of electricity erected offshore Nova Scotia.

-Labour

-In 2021 Houston apologized for comments in the Legislature implying that minimum wage jobs weren't 'real jobs.'

-Housing
+Houston reshuffled his Cabinet in October 2025, appointing himself as minister of energy.

+Property laws

 The Houston government increased the annual cap on rent increases from two percent to five percent.
 They have been criticized by the Nova Scotia NDP for failing to close what is termed the 'fixed-term lease loophole' which allows landlords to get around rent cap limitations by simply evicting tenants at the end of a fixed-term lease and renting to new tenants.
+In 2026, Houston insisted it was critical to the province that they eliminate funding to heritage museums focusing on minority heritage in order to maintain his budget priorities, including business tax cuts for those in larger centres.